 • Robert F. Renick of Columbus, Mo., is spending a few days here as a guest of James W. Renick on North Main Street, and John S. Livesay, on the Lexington road.
 Mr. Renick still limps from a wound received as a Confederate soldier in the civil war.
 He and the late Capt.
 Schuyler Lowe, of this city, and another man named Reed, were prisoners of war and slept under the same blanket in the federal prison at Fort Delaware in the closing days of the great struggle.

 • The Clay County Court designated the road from Liberty to Liberty Landing as the Inter-County Highway from the county seat of Clay County to the county seat of Jackson County.
 It is expected that the County Court of Jackson County will take similar action with reference to the Courtney Road running from this city to Liberty Landing.
 Generally, the most direct road from one county seat to another is the one so designated.

-Page 2 of 2 - • Special at The Lewis will be “Uncle Tom’s Cabin” (2 Reel Kalem Drama).
+• Special at The Lewis will be “Uncle Tom’s Cabin” (2 Reel Kalem Drama).
 This is a superb adaptation of America’s most popular play.
 Eliza’s escape across the ice; the death of little Eva; Topsy’s impish pranks; Legree’s brutality to Uncle Tom, will go straight to your heart.
 Admission 5 and 10 cents.

 • The concrete arch bridge across the Fire Prairie Creek on the Cross State Highway, one mile east of Levasy, is one of the first bridges of this kind built in this county.
 The bridge is built like a barrel, the opening through which the water passes being concrete on the bottom of the creek the same as arched above it.
 This method of construction is a new invention for bridges where the bed may be soft.